0b01/SimGAN-Captcha/README.md

 # SimGAN-Captcha

 With simulated unsupervised learning, breaking captchas has never been easier.
 There is no need to label any captchas manually for convnet.
-By using a captcha synthesizer and a refiner trained with GAN, it's feasible to generate synthesized training pairs for classification captchas.
+By using a captcha synthesizer and a refiner trained with GAN, it's feasible to generate synthesized training pairs for classifying captchas.

 ## Link to paper: SimGAN by Apple